michael-trovato/advanced-macro-calculator/README.md

 If your body fat percentage is unknown, then an estimate will be calculated the following way.

-The initial weight and height is used to find ideal body weight.

-For each inch from 5 feet, a 5 lb change is adjusted to the initial weight.

-Then, lean body fat is calculated.

-#### Male:

-The initial weight is 110 lbs.

-The ideal body fat percentage is set to 12.5%.

-##### Example:

-Height: 5' 10"

-160 lbs = 110 lbs + (10 inches * 5 lbs)

-#### Female:

-The initial weight is 100 lbs.
+First, your bmi is calculated with your weight and height.

-The ideal body fat percentage is set to 22.5%.
+Next, using the Deurenberg formula, the body fat percentage is calculated.

-##### Example:

-Height: 5' 5"

-125 lbs = 100 lbs + (5 inches * 5 lbs)
+Body Fat Percentage = (1.20 × BMI) + (0.23 × Age) − (10.8 × Sex) − 5.4

+Lastly, lean body mass is calculated based on total body weight and the calculated body fat percentage.

 ## Safety: